usail-hkust/UUKG/USTP_Model/readme.md

 we explain the above four atomic files as follows:

-xxx.geo: An element in the Geo table consists of the following four parts:
+**xxx.geo**: An element in the Geo table consists of the following four parts:

 **geo_id, type, coordinates.**